prudhiv17/Smart-Farming/README.md

 ## Usage

-- **Disease Detection**: Upload plant images via the React frontend to receive disease detection results from the CNN model.
-- **Weather-Based Crop Protection**: Automatically fetch or input real-time weather data to get crop protection suggestions.
-- **Fertilizer Calculator**: Use the calculator to determine optimal fertilizer usage based on crop and soil characteristics.
+To utilize the system, start by uploading plant images through the React frontend to receive disease detection results from the CNN model.
+For crop recommendations, input soil and climate data to get tailored suggestions based on the Random Forest model.
+For weather-based crop protection, either input real-time weather data or automatically fetch it to receive suggestions for crop protection strategies.
+Additionally, the fertilizer calculator can be used to determine optimal fertilizer usage based on specific crop and soil characteristics.
+Ensure all required data, such as weather and soil data, is available before running the system.

 ## Dependencies